 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY:

+Gufic has an adequate system of internal controls in line with thenature of its Business and size and complexity of its operations.
 The Board has adoptedpolicies and procedures for ensuring the orderly and efficient conduct of its businessincluding adherence to the Company's policies safeguarding of its assets prevention anddetection of fraud error reporting mechanisms accuracy and completeness of theaccounting records and timely preparation of reliable financial disclosures.
 The InternalAuditor review the effectiveness and efficiency of these systems and procedures to ensurethat adopted policies and procedures are followed and implemented properly.

 REPORTING OF FRAUDS:

 During the year under review none of the Auditors has reported to theAudit Committee any instances of fraud committed against the Company by its officers oremployees as required under Section 143 (12) of the Act.

-PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS
+PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS:

-During the year under review the Company had not given any loan orprovided any guarantee or given any security with respect to any loan given or invested byway of subscription purchase or otherwise the securities of any other body corporate asper Section 186 of the Companies Act 2013.
+During the year under review the Company had not given any loan orprovided any guarantee or given any security with respect to any loan given or invested byway of subscription purchase or otherwise the securities of any other body corporate asper Section 186 of the Act.

 In pursuance of Regulation 39 read with Schedule VI of the SEBI ListingRegulations the details of shares lying in unclaimed suspense account and unclaimedshares/dividend transferred to IEPF are provided in the Corporate Governance Report thatforms part of the Annual Report.

-RELATED PARTY TRANSACTIONS
+RELATED PARTY TRANSACTIONS:

 In lines with the requirement of the Act and SEBI Listing Regulationsyour Company has formulated a Policy on Related Party Transactions which is also availableon Company's website at the link:

-CORPORATE SOCIAL RESPONSIBILITY INITIATIVES
+CORPORATE SOCIAL RESPONSIBILITY INITIATIVES:

 CONSERVATION OF ENERGY:

 1. Steps taken by the Company or impact on conservation of energy:

 Energy saving being a prime objective for all new procurementand modification i.e the machines/equipments purchased by the Company are Energy efficientand controlled by Variable Frequency Drive (VFD) so that the power is consumed as per therequirement of each equipment.
 Automisation leads to less human intervention.

 Have Energy Management System in place

 Replaced Conventional CFL lights with LED lights in phasedmanner.
 Primarily all new purchases of lights are done of LED lights.

 Installation of Steam Strap on main stream line to improvequality of steam.

 Ensured All Air Handling Unit (AHU) system is with Variablefrequency drives (VFD) for getting required consumption of Power.

 Improvisation of power factor

 Treated high salt content in waste water system

 Energy audit at the factory premises by external agency andmeasures taken.

 2. Steps taken for utilizing alternate source of energy:

 Reduction in energy consumption and cost

 3. Capital investment on energy conservation equipment:

 During the year under review the Company has not made any specificcapital investment on energy conservation.

 (I) Efforts made towards technology absorption;